Kagebounshin/neverday-milestone-project-1/README.md

 * Main font was taken from [GoogleFonts](https://fonts.google.com/)

+* [Copyright](https://www.toptal.com/designers/htmlarrows/symbols/copyright-sign/) symbol used at the bottom of the page.

 ### Media

 * All the music was originaly recorded by Neverday.

-* All the images was originaly produced by Neverday
+* All the images was originaly done/taken by Neverday

 ### Acknowledgements